Sunday, 5 March 2017

 While Paladins has obviously taken several ideas from Overwatch, it still feels just different enough not to come off as an obnoxious clone, and for the most part it's proving to be reasonably entertaining, even with the game still in beta.
 I'd definitely recommend folks take a look at the game if they're curious.
 It's certainly worth one's time.

-Wednesday 11 January 2017
+Wednesday, 11 January 2017

 Know What's Fun?
 Shattering One's Arm

 Astute readers and bots who frequent this site may have noticed a distinct lack of updates over the last few months.
-Well, there's a good reason for that: I broke my are really bad, got surgery, and things have been taking a good long time to recover.
+Well, there's a good reason for that: I broke my arm really bad, got surgery, and things have been taking a good long time to recover.

 Things are getting better, hence why I'm writing this post.
 I can play things pretty okay with a gamepad nowadays, which is nice.
 Moreover, I can actually type reasonably well again (albeit my pinky finger doesn't work so well, so holding the shift key has proven a challenge).
 Some PC games are proving a challenge, as my left hand isn't all that dexterous yet and I'll have to wait for the nerves in that arm to decide when they want to cooperate.
 So, that means no Overwatch or stuff of that ilk for a while.
 My PC gaming will be limited to RPGs, strategy games, and possibly MOBAs until my hand can handle spammier commands again.